abduljabbar021/Nginx-with-HTTP3-QUIC-BoringSSL-Brotli/README.md

 Compile Nginx with BoringSSL to support HTTP3 &amp; QUIC along with Brotli for better Compression

 ## Installing Required Libraries, Dependencies and Tools

+**Note:** HTTP3 - QUIC is not supported if you have problem with your SSL Certificate.
+You can create a Trusted Self-Signed Certificate following https://github.com/Airy3/trusted-self-signed-certificate

-We are choosing "/root" folder for all of our compilations and installations.
+Let's dive-in, we start by choosing "/root" folder for all of our compilations and installations.
 Note: Be really careful, if you decide to change location.

     cd /root